 - If approved, the MIIT notifies the host who will then unlock your account

 You might notice in this process that you, as the foreign business owner, will not interact with the MIIT.
 You also cannot appeal if rejected.
 The application process can be frustrating and tedious.
 There’s also a high chance of rejection because China doesn’t want to allow foreigners to host locally.
 So, what can you do to avoid this hassle?

-There’s a less frustrating and surer path to establishing your online brand in China. mlytics has ICP-licensed domains to help customers deliver their content in China without the hassle of applying for their own ICP licenses – and you don’t have to host your site from within China.
+mlytics partnered with many Near China CDN providers to help customers deliver their content in China without the hassle of applying for their own ICP licenses – and you don’t have to host your site from within China.
 With mlytics, you get fast load times and reliable performance without the complications.